hhzzxx957/parse_itch5/README.md

 # A python parser for Nasdaq ITCH protocol (version 5.0)

 ## What?
 This is a simple program to parse the ITCH 5.0 file, the example file is from ftp://emi.nasdaq.com/ITCH/Nasdaq_ITCH/01302019.NASDAQ_ITCH50.gz
 The main purpose of this program is to get volume-weighted average price (VWAP) for each stock, but can be extended to other uses.

 ## How?
-This program is wirtten in python 3.6.8 in jupyter notebook with following packages : pandas datetime struct time
+This program is wirtten in python 3.6.8 in jupyter notebook
+with following packages : pandas, datetime, struct, time

 Place the dataset into data folder.

 The data format is defined by http://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHspecification.pdf

 Change the file address and date of the input file before use